-A preamp pedal squeezes the preamp into a stomp box or other pedal format, but in essence is the exact same thing as the preamp on your amplifier.
-With a preamp pedal, you avoid the need to use bulky combo amps or heads, and you can, instead plug directly into a powered PA.
+A preamp pedal squeezes the preamp into a stomp box or other pedal format, but in essence it’s the exact same thing as the preamp on your amplifier.
+With a preamp pedal, you avoid the need to use bulky combo amps or heads.
+Instead, you can plug directly into a powered PA.

 Are Preamp Pedals Necessary?

-Deciding whether or not a preamp is necessary really depends on your use case.
+Deciding whether a preamp is necessary really depends on your use case.
 Are you playing through a combo amp in your bedroom?
 If yes, then you most likely don’t need a preamp pedal.
-However, if you’re playing gigs, or you’re a recording artist, then it’s highly recommended to have one in your rig.
+However, if you’re playing gigs or you’re a recording artist, it’s highly recommended to have one in your rig.

 How Do You Use a Preamp Pedal?

-The beauty of the preamp pedal, much like the preamp in your combo or amp head, is that the signal that comes out stays clean.
+The beauty of the preamp pedal, much like the preamp in your combo or amp head, is that the signal stays clean.
 This lets you crank the volume and shape the EQ, but still send out a clean tone to the rest of the signal chain.
 This is especially effective when using just a preamp direct into a combo amp, or head and cab.
-Some players do this to get a more British tone from their ultra clean American style amps without the need for digital intervention.
+Some players do this to get a more British tone from their ultra clean American-style amps without the need for digital intervention.

-There are tons of different ways to incorporate a preamp pedal into your signal chain.
-The best thing to do is to experiment using it before and after certain FX to see if the resulting tone is one you like.
+Ultimately, there are tons of different ways to incorporate a preamp pedal into your signal chain.
+The best thing to do is to experiment with using it before and after certain FX to see if you like the resulting tone.

 How Much Do Preamp Pedals Cost?

 Preamp pedals, much like any amps, vary wildly when it comes to price and quality.
 At the low end, you can find preamp pedals for as little as $35.
-If the sky is the limit, preamp pedals can sell for as much as $2000.
+If the sky’s the limit, preamp pedals can sell for as much as $2,000.

 Is a Boost Pedal the Same as a Preamp Pedal?

-In most cases, no, a boost pedal and a preamp pedal are not the same.
+In most cases, no. A boost pedal and preamp pedal are not the same.
 A preamp pedal, as we’ve learned, features a preamp that can plug straight into a powered PA.
 A boost pedal cannot do the same.
-The intent of a boost pedal is to have a similar tonal effect as a preamp when plugging into a combo or head and cab – it increases the input signal, which acts in a similar fashion to increasing gain.
+The intent of a boost pedal is to have a similar tonal effect as a preamp when plugging into a combo or head and cab.
+It increases the input signal, which acts in a similar fashion to increasing gain.